v-gajjar/NotesApp/README.md

 )
 ```

-# Installation and running the main application or tests
+# Installation

 Cloning the repository:
 ```
 git clone https://github.com/v-gajjar/NotesApp.git
 ```

-## Using an IDE
+# Using an IDE
 I would highly recommend using an IDE to run the project.

 I am using IntelliJ IDEA Community Edition.

+# Running the main application
+Before the main application can be run, there are a few environment variables that must be set up.
+A JVM parameter must also be specified to select the logging behaviour

 ## Environment Variables
 Environment variables are currently used to specify database connection related information, and a filepath for where the logging file should be stored.

-### The following variables need to be defined to run the main application:
+The relevant files are located at the NotesService/src/main/resources folder

-Variables used in the NotesService/src/main/resources/application.properties file
+### Variables used in the application.properties file

 | name | used to set |
 | :--- | :--- |